scimusmn/kiosk_video_player/readme.md

 * Set up Grunt to precompile the Handlebars template and include the runtime instead of the whole jam.
 * Implement a grid system (or something) so that X amount of videos will lay out nicely without much custom per-component CSS.
 * Unit tests?
-* Create template files or a script to create those instead of having a step be to copy content from another project.
+* Create a script to directories, files and templates needed for a new project.
 * Think of a cuter name than "kiosk video player." `!important`